 4. Oster Planetary: Best compact stand mixer

 The Oster Planetary stand mixer outperforms many bigger mixers

 Bowl capacity: 4.5 | Number of speeds: 12 | Locking tilt head: Yes | Number of colors: 5 | Warranty: 2 year

 The Oster Planetary FPSTSMPL1 is a fairly small stand mixer compared to others we reviewed, but it does a bang-up job mixing cookie dough and outperforms many bigger mixers at kneading bread dough.
-We got excellent results using this mixer’s dough hook to knead dough for two loaves of bread.
+We got excellent results using this mixer’s dough hook to knead bread dough.

 This mixer is designed to use planetary movement – the attachment orbits and the bowl rotates – so all the attachments touch nearly every part of the mixing bowl.
 As such, you don't end up with globs of flour or shortening stuck to the sides.
 The Oster comes with standard attachments, including a mixing paddle, a whisk and a dough hook.
 However, you cannot buy extra attachments to make pasta, which some mixers make available.
 The 4.5-quart bowl has a splashguard and a handle, and the mixer has a slow start feature.

 - Read our Oster Planetary stand mixer review